-The annual short-term incentive compensation program provides for cash awards, which are intended to motivate, reward and retain executive officers, including NEOs, for achieving and surpassing annual corporate and individual goals.
-The amount of the cash award or "bonus" is determined by reference to a target percentage of base salary (benchmarked to the practices of the Peer Group), which is then adjusted for individual and corporate performance.
-The base bonus award target for each NEO for 2013 ranged between 50% and 80% of their respective annual base salaries.
+The annual short-term incentive compensation program provides for cash awards, which are intended to motivate and reward executive officers, including NEOs, for achieving and surpassing annual corporate and individual goals.
+The amount of the cash award or "bonus" is determined by reference to a target percentage of base salary (benchmarked to the Peer Group), which is then adjusted for individual and corporate performance.

-In 2013, corporate performance was measured using targets related to various health and safety, financial, operational, pace of project development and regulatory achievements.
-In assessing the degree to which the targets were achieved, the Compensation Committee considered that in 2013 the Corporation:
+In 2014, corporate performance was measured using targets related to various health and safety, financial, operational, pace of project development and marketing achievements.
+In assessing the degree to which the targets were achieved, the Compensation Committee considered that in 2014 the Corporation: